Varathane vs Minwax — Which is the Best for Your Project?

 Penetration and Waterproofing

 First, Varathane products offer waterproofing to protect wood surfaces.
-You cannot rest easy if you use Minwax as waterproof to your furniture and floorings.
+You cannot rest easy if you use Minwax as a waterproof finish to your furniture and floorings.

 Lastly, penetration is important for the overall performance of the finishing products.
 For this one, you can rely on Minwax.